 - Growth pattern & appearance: Often looks greenish-black and slimy.
 Unlike “fuzzy”, taller growth of mold, it’s flat

 - As it spreads it grows in crevices (like between bathroom tiles) and outward in a style that resembles a large dark stain.
 (As opposed to the circular patterns of mold you may find)

-- There’s less risk of being exposed to the toxins such as produced by some molds
+- There’s less risk of being exposed to the toxins produced by some molds

-- Much easier to clean & clear out vs mold (using cleaning products and scrubbing, vs having to replace entire walls, floor sections, carpets, and more after mold growth)
+- Much easier to clean & clear out versus mold (using cleaning products and scrubbing, vs having to replace entire walls, floor sections, carpets, and more after mold growth)

 Mildew is very often found growing on items with a damp surface like paper, fabric, leather, and other common household items that may get wet.
 As you may already have noticed, bathrooms are some of the most common areas as there’s both moisture and organic material or residues left over it can get nutrients from.

 It’s also sometimes found in higher areas such as walls or ceilings.
-People with basements in their home often have the headache of fighting mildew and use dehumidifiers to help prevent it.
+People with basements in their homes often have the headache of fighting mildew and use dehumidifiers to help prevent it.

 Why they’re potentially dangerous